-I was a bit more silent the last days because I am still enjoying my new guitar.
+I was a bit more silent the last days because I am still enjoying my new guitar (which you can see in the photo at the top).
 The new one makes me want to play for hours every day.
 But it was not just playing, I did also fiddle around with AmpliTube, the guitar amp and effect software that I use when I play guitar.
 The big issue was that I did set up all my presets manually when I used my older guitar, and of course these presets were set up on a way that my older guitar did sound good.
 The issue was basically that my own presets were not really tailored for the new one.
 I don’t know, the pickups of my new Bluesbird guitar have so much more output that it forced me to decrease all kind of settings in my virtual amps and virtual stomp boxes.
 I now solved the issue on a way that I created a separate folders for the Bluesbird, where I store new presets that I created for this guitar alone.
 The other folder was already existing, full of presets I created for my old guitar, and I just renamed the folder after the guitar name.
 That’s the best solution, because if you would use a real amp with two different guitars, you might change settings on the amp as well.
 With virtual amps it is the same, I want to make the amp sound good, and not good one guitar and less good for another one.
 I want separate presets, that’s much better in my opinion.

 Talking about the old guitar again, I actually thought I would just put that thing into the corner until I fixed some things, but that happened earlier than I thought.
 Over the last weeks I thought the intonation was totally off and I tried to fix it by using the screws on the bridge but I couldn’t get it right.
 I am not someone who is changing strings very often, because I actually like heavily used strings, but this time I used the strings way too long, that’s what I at least thought.
 The big question has been if the intonation issues were caused by the old strings.
 Since I purchased a pack of new strings before I bought my new guitar, I was able to check this out.
 But before I started to restring my old guitar, I realized it would be a great chance to clean the fretboard as well.